 To establish a starting point for the school, the Eco-Council then conducted a school environmental review.
 As you can see below, the school has quite a few areas that we can improve!

 This academic year, new members of our Eco-Council were elected by their peers.
-So far, we have held several meetings to discussed our projects, which include planting over 400 trees, creating a new wildflower meadow and reducing waste within the school.
+So far, we have held several meetings to discussed our projects, which include planting hundreds of trees, creating a new wildflower meadow and reducing waste within the school.
 The Eco-council have also enjoyed planting some bulbs in our new wild area, which we hope will look lovely when they shoot in the Spring!